 Not included in the box:

- Alcohol pad
+Alcohol pad

- Sterile cotton ball or gauze
+Sterile cotton ball or gauze

- Puncture-resistant container or sharps container for safe disposal of needle-cap and used syringe
+Puncture-resistant container or sharps container for safe disposal of needle-cap and used syringe

 A place to prepare your supplies:

- Find a well-lit, clean, flat surface such as a table
+Find a well-lit, clean, flat surface such as a table

 Step 1.
 Visually check the syringe

- Take the box containing the syringe out of the refrigerator and open the box.
+Take the box containing the syringe out of the refrigerator and open the box.
 Do not touch the trigger fingers on the syringe as this may damage the syringe.

- Remove the syringe from the box and visually examine the syringe, as well as the medicine in the syringe.
+Remove the syringe from the box and visually examine the syringe, as well as the medicine in the syringe.
 This is important to ensure that the syringe and medicine are safe to use.

- Check the expiry date on the box and syringe (See Fig. A) to make sure that it has not passed (expired).
+Check the expiry date on the box and syringe (See Fig. A) to make sure that it has not passed (expired).
 Do not use the syringe if the expiry date has passed.
 This is important to ensure that the syringe and medicine are safe to use.